+The Board of Directors recommends that stockholders vote FOR such ratification.
+Proxies solicited by the Board of Directors will be so voted unless stockholders specify otherwise in their proxies.
 The affirmative vote of the holders of a majority of the shares of Common Stock present or represented and entitled to vote at the Annual Meeting is necessary for ratification of the appointment of the independent accountants.